USPS Gave Themselves 10 Years to Do an 18-Month Job

 Those are real operational improvements.
 I don't dismiss them.

 They've also increased revenue by $3.5 billion annually and project $36 billion in total savings over the life of the plan.
-And they're still losing $9 billion a year.
+Even so, they're still losing $9 billion a year.

-Spending $40 billion, saving $36 billion, losing $9 billion annually.
-The math isn't mathing.
+The plan spends $40 billion to save $36 billion, and it still loses $9 billion a year.
+The math doesn't add up.
 The individual initiatives aren't the problem.
-The timeline is.
-When you've got until 2031, nobody has to move fast.
-So nobody does.
+The problem is the timeline.
+When you've got until 2031, nobody has to move fast, so nobody does.

 ## The Private Sector Comparison